rancherlabs/slsactl/README.md

 slsactl download provenance --format=slsav1 rancher/cis-operator:v1.0.15
 ```

-By default, the returned provenance would be for `linux/amd64`.
-To select a
+By default, the returned provenance will be for `linux/amd64`, if one exists.
-different platform use `--platform`.
+To select a different platform use `--platform`.

 ### SBOM
 The latest container images have baked into them a layer containing their SPDX